1973–74 Manchester United F.C. season

 The scorer of what proved to be the winning goal for Manchester City in United's penultimate game was former United player Denis Law, who scored with a back-heel in the 81st minute.
 He did not celebrate the goal, and was substituted shortly afterwards.
 The goal triggered a series of pitch invasions by Manchester United fans, perhaps hoping to get the match replayed, that forced the referee to abandon the game in the 85th minute.
 After a review, the Football League decided that the result should stand.

-This was the season in which the Football League increased the number of relegation places from two to three, and it is sometimes incorrectly stated that by winning at Old Trafford Manchester City "relegated" United.
+This was the season in which the Football League increased the number of relegation places from two to three, and it is sometimes incorrectly stated that by scoring that goal Law "relegated" United.
 In fact, it was Birmingham City's win over Norwich City and West Ham United's point against Liverpool that sealed United's fate, since, with a win still worth only two points, United could not have caught Birmingham and West Ham even if they had won their last two fixtures.
 However, City's victory and Southampton's win at Everton meant that United finished in 21st place, and would still have been relegated under the old system.

 Already relegated, United then lost their last game of the season, against sixth-placed Stoke City.

 In spite of the relegation to the Second Division, the club's directors decided not to sack Docherty, placing their confidence in him to restore the club's First Division status at the first attempt.